Approximate Constraint Satisfaction Requires Large LP Relaxations: Sherali--Adams and general LPs

 \begin{proof} Consider some $\gamma > 0$ and let $S = \{ |\alpha| \leq d : |\hat q(\alpha)| > \gamma \}$.
 Let $S' \subseteq S$ denote a maximal set of linearly independent elements over $\mathbb F_2^n$.
 In \cite{IMR14}, it is proved that $|S'| \leq 2 \gamma^{-2} t$.
 Let $J = \bigcup_{\alpha \in S'} \alpha$ so that $|J| \leq 2d\gamma^{-2} t$. \end{proof}

-\begin{remark} The claim in \cite{IMR14} is only stated for a $q=(2^n/|A|) {\bm 1}_{A}$ that is the (scaled) characteristic function of a subset $A \subseteq \{-1,1\}^n$, but the proof only uses the entropy of $q$.
+\begin{remark} The claim in \cite{IMR14} (namely Lemma $2$ in \cite{IMR14}) is only stated for a $q=(2^n/|A|) {\bm 1}_{A}$ that is the (scaled) characteristic function of a subset $A \subseteq \{-1,1\}^n$, but the proof only uses the entropy of $q$.
 A formal statement with a somewhat different proof can be found in \cite[\S 7]{LRS15}. \end{remark}

 \paragraph{Discussion of \pref{lem:entropy}}

 It is interesting to note examples for which \pref{lem:entropy} cannot be improved much.
 First, suppose that $n$ is odd, and consider the density coming from majority on $n$ bits: